SPEAK VISUALLY Receive practical tips on how to

 When you’re working from home, it can be far too easy to see your work schedule slowly blur into the rest of your day, affecting your overall work-life balance.

 My personal tip is to set specific start and end times and stay on top of the time so you’re not working long past your set hours.

 Aleksei agrees, saying, “Check the clock from time to time.
 It is easy to work more or less than planned.”

 Working from home can be especially dangerous for workaholics.
 Monfa says, “If you have a tendency to be a workaholic or if you already are, being at home will increase this.
 In general, being at home we work many more hours than one is used to when working in an office, and we must control it.”

-To help you stay on top of the time and keep control of your day, you can try using one of our daily planners and schedule out your work tasks, like the one below.
+To help you stay on top of the time and keep control of your day, you can try using a daily planner and schedule out your work tasks, like the one below.

 If you’re used to a dual monitor setup at the office, do your best to create the same atmosphere at home.
 Many tasks require multiple windows, and the ease of having one on each screen rather than clicking back and forth will save you time and sanity.